 If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for assistance.
 If you still can’t get it to work, call us at 623-208-6444 for assistance.

 Your air conditioner typically has a power-cutting device by its condenser.
 This switch is commonly in a metal box mounted on your house.
-If your unit has recently been serviced, the switch may have inadvertently been put in the “off” position.
+If your unit has recently been serviced, the switch may have inadvertently been turned off.

 Clogged Condensate Drain Pan

 Condensate drain pans catch the additional water your air conditioner pulls from the air.
 This pan can be found either below or in your furnace or air handler.

 When there’s an obstruction or blocked drain, water can accumulate and trigger a safety setting to turn off your equipment.